-Philadelphia Department of Public Health Green & Healthy Homes and Lead Poison Prevention Programs Housing Alliance of Pennsylvania
+Philadelphia Department of Public Health Green & Healthy Homes and Lead Poison Prevention Programs

-PGW has collaborated with Housing Alliance of Pennsylvania to market its LIME program and reach out to multifamily building owners that can benefit from free and low-cost energy efficiency measures.
 Through this collaboration, PGW and Healthy Homes share data on customers who are assigned in both programs.
 Healthy Homes is able to treat many health, safety and structural issues, which then allows Home Comfort CSPs to comprehensively treat homes otherwise not feasible.
-Five projects have been coordinated to date.
+Five projects have been coordinated to-date.

 Additionally, through this Green and Healthy Home Initiative collaboration, PDPH has offered to provide free trainings and certifications in identifying relevant health and safety issues to PGW's Home Comfort CSPs.
-The hope is that this exposure to the relevant issues can be a potential first step in developing a more coordinated in home collaboration that can achieve significant programmatic savings for all.
+The hope is that this exposure to the relevant issues can be a potential first step in developing a more coordinated in-home collaboration that can achieve significant programmatic savings for all.